ItsYeWolfie/javascript-concepts/README.md

 Now, we are destructuring the `nested` array, and we are assigning the first element of the array to the `i` variable, and we are assigning the third element of the array to the `j` variable.
 The third element of the `nested` array is an array, and we are destructuring it, and we are assigning the first element of the array to the `j` variable, and we are assigning the second element of the array to the `k` variable.
 This is how we can do nested destructuring.

-#### DEFAULT VALUES
+#### Default Values

-Default values is the process of assigning a default value to a variable if the value of the variable is `undefined`.
+Assigning default values during an object destructuring is the process of assigning a default value to a variable if the value of the variable is `undefined`.
 For example:

 ```javascript
 const [p, q, r] = [8, 9];